c3lang/c3-web/docs/language-common/arrays.md

 ```

 !!! note
-    Accessing the multi-dimensional fixed array has inverted array index order to when the array was declared.
+    Accessing the multi-dimensional fixed array has inverted array index order compared to when the array was declared.

     ```c3
     // Uses: <type>[<inner-size>][<outer-size>]